carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-nm.rst

-Because LLVM bitcode files typically contain objects that are not considered to have addresses until they are linked into an executable image or dynamically compiled "just-in-time", :program:`llvm-nm` does not print an address for any symbol in a LLVM bitcode file, even symbols which are defined in the bitcode file.
+Because LLVM bitcode files typically contain objects that are not considered to have addresses until they are linked into an executable image or dynamically compiled "just-in-time", :program:`llvm-nm` does not print an address for any symbol in an LLVM bitcode file, even symbols which are defined in the bitcode file.